ShipEngine/connect-website/native-rendering/documents-designer/data-source.md

 ---
-title: Document data model
+title: Data source
 ---

-# Document data model
+# Data source

-While creating a document template, you can access the data model using JSONPath syntax.
+While creating a document template, you can access the data model using [JSONPath](https://goessner.net/articles/JsonPath/) syntax.
 You can use both, the dot notation:

 ```code
 $.shipment.tracking_number